vmware/vmware-aria-operations-integration-sdk/docs/references/project_config.md

 OS layer and the Adapter's REST server.
 If this limit is exceeded, the container will immediately exit.

-## `docker_port` (int, default: 8080)

-Specifies the port for connecting to the Adapter's REST server.
-This value should only need to be changed if there is another process already using port 8080.

 ## `container_repository` (string)

 Specifies the container repository to be used by [mp-build](mp-build.md).